jfmennemann/qsolve/README.md

 # QSolve

-QSolve provides numerical methods for the simulation of ultracold quantum gases at zero and finite temperature.
+QSolve provides numerical methods for the simulation and optimization of ultracold atom experiments at zero and finite temperature.

 # Requirements

-Python 3.10
+Ubuntu 22.04 and Python 3.10

 # Getting Started